Speech & Voice Therapy

 Respiratory Muscular Strength Training (RMST) & Expiratory Muscular Strength Training (EMST)

 One of the most common diseases that Speech Therapists address is Parkinson’s disease, which can affect speech and voice.
 Research shows that 89% of people diagnosed with Parkinson’s disease (PD) experience speech and voice disorders.
+As a result of these symptoms, individuals with Parkinson’s disease report being less likely to participate in conversations or have confidence in social settings compared to healthy individuals in their age group.

 At Clarity Rehabilitation, we believe in the limitless potential for progress.
 The brain has the capacity to form new connections, even years following a stroke or brain injury.
 Our approach involves collaborating with you on your personal goals, ensuring they are not only achievable but also practical and relevant to your everyday life.